mli/new-docs/python/guide/module/gluon/parameters.md

 net(x)            # Forward computation.
 ```

-## Parameter Access
+## Parameters Access

-In the case of a Sequential class we can access the parameters with ease, simply by indexing each of the layers in the network.
-The params variable then contains the required data.
+In case of a Sequential class we can access the parameters simply by indexing each layer of the network.
+The `params` variable contains the required data.
 Let's try this out in practice by inspecting the parameters of the first layer.

 ```{.python .input  n=2}
 print(net[0].params)
 print(net[1].params)
 ```

 The output tells us a number of things.
 Firstly, the layer consists of two sets of parameters: `dense0_weight` and `dense0_bias`, as we would expect.
 They are both single precision and they have the necessary shapes that we would expect from the first layer, given that the input dimension is 20 and the output dimension 256.
-In particular the names of the parameters are very useful since they allow us to identify parameters *uniquely* even in a network of hundreds of layers and with nontrivial structure.
-The second layer is structured accordingly.
+The names of the parameters are very useful, because they allow us to identify parameters *uniquely* even in a network of hundreds of layers and with nontrivial structure.
+The second layer is structured in a similar way.

 ### Targeted Parameters

-In order to do something useful with the parameters we need to access them, though.
+In order to do something useful with the parameters we need to access them.
 There are several ways to do this, ranging from simple to general.
 Let's look at some of them.

 ```{.python .input  n=3}
 print(net[1].bias)
 print(net[1].bias.data())
 ```

-The first returns the bias of the second layer.
-Sine this is an object containing data, gradients, and additional information, we need to request the data explicitly.
+The first line returns the bias of the second layer.
+Since this is an object containing data, gradients, and additional information, we need to request the data explicitly.
+To request the data we call `data` method on the parameter on the second line.
 Note that the bias is all 0 since we initialized the bias to contain all zeros.

-Note that we can also access the parameters by name, such as `dense0_weight`.
+We can also access the parameter by name, such as `dense0_weight`.
 This is possible since each layer comes with its own parameter dictionary that can be accessed directly.
-Both methods are entirely equivalent but the first method leads to much more readable code.
+Both methods are entirely equivalent, but the first method leads to more readable code.

 ```{.python .input  n=4}
 print(net[0].params['dense0_weight'])
 print(net[0].params['dense0_weight'].data())
 ```

-Note that the weights are nonzero.
-This is by design since they were randomly initialized when we constructed the network. `data` is not the only function that we can invoke.
+Note that the weights are nonzero as they were randomly initialized when we constructed the network.

+`data` is not the only function that we can invoke.
 For instance, we can compute the gradient with respect to the parameters.
 It has the same shape as the weight.
 However, since we did not invoke backpropagation yet, the values are all 0.

 ```{.python .input  n=5}
 net[0].weight.grad()